nisekadesilva/fuel-war-analysis/README.md

   - Fuel Prices Dataset (2020–2026) – contains weekly fuel prices for different countries
   - Conflict Dataset – contains information about global conflicts and their timelines

+# <ins>  Creating the Database </ins>
+I used SQLite to create a database for this project.

+Then I created two tables:

+- `fuel_prices`
+- `conflicts`

+After that, I imported both datasets into these tables.

+# <ins> Data Cleaning </ins>

+Before analysis, I checked and cleaned the data:

+- Made sure date format is correct
+- Checked missing values
+- Verified numeric columns like fuel prices
+- Ensured all columns are properly structured